easybuilders/easybuild/docs/Easyconfigs_index.rst

 Whether or not you should create an index file for your directories housing additional easyconfig files depends on a number of factors, including:

-* how often files or added and/or removed in those directories, since files listed in the index are assumed to be there and any files not included in the index will be overlooked by EasyBuild when it's searching for files;
+* how often files are added and/or removed in those directories, since files listed in the index are assumed to be there and any files not included in the index will be overlooked by EasyBuild when it's searching for files;

 * the filesystem on which those directories are located, since an index file will only make a significant difference on filesystems where metadata-intensive operations are relatively slow;